simutool/general/README.md

 This is the entry repository to the SIMUTOOL Knowledge Management Suite (KMS) of software published under the [simutool github organization](https://github.com/simutool).
 It includes:
 - A high-level overview of the project (in a nutshell, the science, the architecture, project background), and
-- a simple *Infrastructure as Code* unit using native Docker that can help you deploy the complete back-end of the suite in a short time and with minimal effort.
+- a simple *Infrastructure as Code* unit using native Docker along with instructions that can help you deploy the complete back-end of the suite in a short time and with minimal effort.

 ## In a nutshell

 - This is a data management tool.
-- Intended to be useful on an *organization-wide scale* and a cross-organizational scale.
+- It is intended to be useful on an *organization-wide scale* and a cross-organizational scale.
 - The origanization-wide data management problem is also a knowledge management problem (at least to us).
 Hence what we do can be thought of as both:
     -  Data-centric knowledge management
     -  Knowledge-centric data management